NLegendre/wp-instagram-wall/README.md

 - Fill the form with your app information (Client id and Secret id)
 - Find your Instagram user id with this tool : https://www.otzberg.net/iguserid/
 - Click on the button "Get my token", you will be redirected to an Instagram page, to allow your app to access your pics
+- The field "token" will be filled automatically
 - Save

 ### Templating